nismod/infra-risk-vis/containers/backend/README.md

-		"full_name": "Hazard Aqueduct - Fluvial", # Currently for internal description only "description": "description", # Currently for internal description only "license": "license", # Currently for internal description only "variables": {
+		"full_name": "Hazard Aqueduct - Fluvial", # Currently for internal description only "description": "description", # Currently for internal description only "license": "license", # Currently for internal description only "variables": {} # Currently for internal description only },
-			"some": "vars"
-		} # Currently for internal description only
-	},
 	{
 		"source_db": "aqueduct",